ColinHarrington/lanazon/README.md

 # Lanazon
-A code challenge Submitted by Colin Harrington.
+A code challenge by Colin Harrington.
 Also a bad play-on-words relating to a bookstore.

-These tools were used:
+Tools utilized:
 * Node 14
 * Typescript
 * Express